GreenMeteor/composer/docs/README.md

 # [HumHub](https://www.humhub.com/en/) Composer Module
 [![CLA assistant](https://cla-assistant.io/readme/badge/GreenMeteor/composer)](https://cla-assistant.io/GreenMeteor/composer)

+> [!IMPORTANT]
+> This module is recommended for development or special case instances only; production use is not advised unless necessary.

 The HumHub Composer module streamlines dependency management within the HumHub platform.
 It offers automated dependency updates and Composer self-updates directly from the admin interface, ensuring installations stay up-to-date with ease.

 ## Features